oehrlis/trivadislabs.com/win2016ad/README.md

    1. The first time you run this it will provision everything and may take a while (20-40min).
 Ensure you have a good internet connection as the scripts will download a couple of tools via `Chocolatey`.
    2. The installation can be customized, if desired (see [Configuration](#configuration)).
 4. Connect to the VM using `vagrant rdp` as *vagrant* or *administrator* user.
 Default password is either store in [vagrant.yml](common/config/vagrant.yml) or [default_pwd_windows.txt](../common/config/default_pwd_windows.txt).
+5. If necessary, run the Windows Update manually.
-5. You can shut down the VM via the usual `vagrant halt` and then start it up again via `vagrant up`
+6. You can shut down the VM via the usual `vagrant halt` and then start it up again via `vagrant up`

 ## Configuration